annanay25/annanay25.github.io/_posts/2025-11-27-gpu-observability-using-ebpf.md

 To show the immediate value of these metrics, we compared a standard workload against one optimized using **Kernel Fusion**—a technique where multiple small operations are combined into one larger, more efficient kernel.

-The results were dramatic:

 | Metric | Unoptimized Workload | Optimized Workload (Kernel Fusion) | Insight |
 | :--- | :--- | :--- | :--- |
 | **Kernel Launch Frequency** | Extremely High | Massive reduction (5x–10x less) | CPU spends less time managing micro-tasks. |
 | **Grid Dimensions (Size)** | Small, fragmented | Large, maximized | Indicates the kernel is properly saturating the GPU. |
 | **GPU Utilization** | ~60%–70% | Consistent **100%** | We verified the optimization delivered full hardware efficiency. |

-This proves that zero-code, **eBPF-based instrumentation** provides the essential, high-fidelity metrics needed to move GPU programming past guesswork and into structured, data-driven optimization.
+These metrics were derived using eBPF monitoring and shows the potential of this method in moving GPU programming past guesswork and into structured, data-driven optimization.

 ### The Next Frontier